Flexitanks for Oils: 4 Specifications to Consider When Storing OilsEnvironmental Control, Flexible Storage Tanks, SustainabilityMay 13, 2020

 Membranes with TPU (thermoplastic polyurethane) coating are recommended for aromatic oils, which are naturally volatile.
 Aromatic oils include many so-called essential oils, such as Fuel and diesel.

 PVC / PU Alloy coatings are recommended for edible oils, including olive, vegetable, and canola oil.
 Typically, flexitanks for this purpose are manufactured from PVC/PU Alloy – coated fabric to give them greater chemical and abrasion.

 EVA / PVC alloy is a rubber-like material that is more resistant to corrosive oils, such as crude oil.
 EVA copolymer is frequently used not just for crude oil storage in flexitanks, but also for spill containment applications.

 Flexitank storage capacity is one of the critical specifications that informs all other flexitank characteristics.
 The larger the storage capacity, the greater the weight of the technical textile that is needed.
 In addition, a flexitank of a greater size must have a higher coating adhesion and a greater tensile strength to withstand the weight of the oil inside.

 Critically, filling a flexitank above its rated capacity can result in the failure of the container itself.
 Knowing and following the rated capacity for a specific bladder is a critical factor in successfully storing oil.

 3. Installation & Usage Specifications

-Erez has over 30 years of technical fabrics manufacturing experience.
-Contact us to discover all technical aspects of flexitank production, how you can improve your products, diversify from your competitors, and satisfy your customers.
+Erez has over 30 years of experience in the manufacturing of technical fabrics.
+That includes textiles like TPU, PVC, PU, and EVA that are used to build flexitanks for oil storage.
+Contact us today to learn more about flexibag specifications and the technical aspects of flexitank production.
+We’ll demonstrate how you can improve your products, diversify from your competitors, and satisfy your customers.